 You'll have the option of a variable or fixed interest rate.
 Your actual interest rate offer will be provided after Wells Fargo reviews your application and credit requirements have been met.

-Wells Fargo offers competitive student loan rates with fixed and variable interest rate options.
-While variable student loan interest rates usually start lower than fixed rates, a fixed rate option can offer protection if interest rates go up over time.
+Wells Fargo offers competitive private student loan rates with fixed and variable interest rate options.
+While variable private student loan interest rates usually start lower than fixed rates, a fixed rate option can offer protection if interest rates go up over time.

 Fixed interest rates:

 - Remain the same over the life of the loan, and ensure your monthly payments remain stable over time.

-- Allow you to better predict how much total interest you will pay on your student loan.
+- Allow you to better predict how much total interest you will pay on your private student loan.

 Variable interest rates:

 - May rise or fall as the Prime rate adjusts over time, which affects your monthly payment amount.

-- Your payments may vary on a monthly basis, which can lead to payments being higher than a fixed rate.
+- Your payments may vary on a monthly basis, which can lead to payments being higher than a fixed interest rate.

 How variable interest rates work

-A Wells Fargo variable interest rate student loan is based on two factors: the Index (Prime rate) which can go up or down depending on market conditions, and the margin, which does not change.
-If rates were to increase at a steady pace, you will never exceed our maximum interest rate cap.
+A Wells Fargo variable interest rate private student loan is based on two factors: the Index (Prime rate) which can go up or down depending on market conditions, and the margin, which does not change.
+If rates were to increase at a steady pace, you would not exceed our maximum interest rate cap.